Update on 07-Jan-2021:

 Every development takt finishes with an assessment of all done criteria (quality KPI’s), including e.g. test results.
 We call this important internal mile stone “development close”.
 It results in a release build version which is assessed as “ready for productive use” by all involved development teams.
 The first customer of this new version is our dedicated acceptance test team which challenges the development close assessment in the subsequent takt.
 This in-depths acceptance test includes e.g. automated regression tests for SAP’s prepackaged content, performance regression tests, manual exploratory tests on new features, software update & rollback tests… and many more.
 The acceptance takt ends with the mile stone “release decision” in which the acceptance test team confirms (or rejects) the “ready for productive use” assessment based on their findings.
 Only if we get confirmation we start planning and execution of the software update.

-The remaining takt increments of 2018 are scheduled (if all quality checks are passed timely) to reach your customer systems at the following dates:
+The takt increments of 2021 are scheduled (if all quality checks are passed timely) to reach your customer systems latest at the following dates:

 We invest significantly to deliver regression free increments.
 Our main ingredients to ensure the same are